Q4 Citing Your Source

-Citation: a quotation from or reference to a book, paper, or author, especially in a scholarly work
+Citation: A citation is a quotation from or reference to a book, paper, or author, especially in a scholarly work.

-Boolean Logic: It refers to a system of logical thought developed by the English mathematician and computer pioneer, George Boole (1815-64) and is used when searching on the internet
+Boolean Logic: Boolean logic refers to a system of logical thought developed by the English mathematician and computer pioneer, George Boole (1815-64) and is used when searching on the internet.

 2. When you find an answer you will cite the source using APA or MLA format.
 Your teacher will tell you which one to use.